Systematic study of hadrons and their quark-component nuclear modification factors: Results and discussions

 \subsection{System size dependence}

-In figure~\ref{fig:wRaa_mes_diff_syst} (meson) and figure~\ref{fig:wRaa_bar_diff_syst} (baryon), we compare the hadron $R_{AA}$ with its quark component one in the 0-5\% most central Cu+Cu, Xe+Xe and Pb+Pb collisions at $\sqrt{S_{NN}}$=2.76 TeV.
-We present the mass ordering at both the parton and hadron levels for the same reaction systems above in figure~\ref{fig:raa_diff_syst}.
-These figures show again that, the physical essences of the correspondence between hadron and its quark component as well as the flavor (mass) ordering are well kept.
+In Figs.~\ref{fig:wRaa_mes_diff_syst} (meson) and \ref{fig:wRaa_bar_diff_syst} (baryon), we give the simulated hadron $R_{AA}$ and its quark component $R_{AA}$ in 0-5\% most central Cu+Cu, Xe+Xe and Pb+Pb collisions at $\sqrt{S_{NN}}$=2.76 TeV.
+We present the mass ordering at both the parton and hadron levels in Fig.~\ref{fig:raa_diff_syst} for the same reaction systems above.
+These figures show again that, the correspondence between hadron and its quark component in $R_{AA}$ as well as the $R_{AA}$ mass ordering are well kept.

-As the amount of interacting matter increases with the system size increasing, the particle propagating length is longer in larger collision system size.
+As the amount of interacting matter increases with the system size, the particle propagating length is longer in larger collision system.
 Hence the larger the system size, the more energy losses there are~\cite{Wang:2004dn}.
-Consequently, the $R_{AA}$ would decrease with the collision system size increasing, as shown in figure~\ref{fig:wRaa_mes_diff_syst}, \ref{fig:wRaa_bar_diff_syst} and~\ref{fig:raa_diff_syst} from left to right.
+Consequently, the suppression of $R_{AA}$ would decrease with the collision system size, as shown in Figs.~\ref{fig:wRaa_mes_diff_syst},~\ref{fig:wRaa_bar_diff_syst} and~\ref{fig:raa_diff_syst} from left to right.